 Students will have the opportunity to explore a variety of art techniques and materials in this introductory art class that focuses on how artists of the past have helped to shape our art world today.
 Students will be able to choose the techniques and materials that they find the most interesting, hence giving them many avenues for success.
 Technique choices include drawing, painting, sculpting, pottery, linoleum carving, computer manipulation, collage and mixed media.
-Come learn about great artists, from Leonardo DaVinci to Andy Warhol, and create some outstanding works of art!
+Come learn about great artists from the past and present, and create some amazing pieces of art!